thobelacs/Contribute-to-OMP-Public-Repos/README.md

 # How to use this Repository
 This repository is dedicated for participants to sign the IPR Agreement that protects OMP public repositories.

+> Please note that signing this IPR Agreement doesn't imply [OMP Membership](https://open-manufacturing.org/get-involved/).

 # Open Manufacturing Platform (OMP) Contribution Acknowledgement

-Contributors to Open Manufacturing Platform (OMP) repositories agree to the terms of the OMP IP policies.
+Contributors to Open Manufacturing Platform (OMP) repositories must agree to the terms of the OMP IP policies.

 OMP uses [EasyCLA](https://easycla.lfx.linuxfoundation.org/#/) to ensure that all contributors have signed the appropriate documents.
 This tool was created and is maintained by the Linux Foundation, and has a number of features designed to support our open source project communities:

 * Once a contributor is authorized for one OMP project, the signature is recognized for any other OMP repos that use EasyCLA.
-* Contributors may sign as individuals, or their company can sign on their behalf.
+* Contributors may sign as individuals, or their company can sign on their behalf. *(as per company policy)*
 * Companies who sign the CLA can authorize employee usernames individually, add an entire email domain, or specify a GitHub organization containing their employees as members.

 There is no cost to signing the OMP CLA.
 Please note that this is different from [OMP Membership](https://open-manufacturing.org).
 If your organization relies upon our project, [please become a member](https://open-manufacturing.org/get-involved/).
 Membership dues are an essential source of funding, and we rely upon them to support the OMP ecosystem.